bobbylej/monterail_recruitment_app/README.md

 ##How to interpret
 ###Task 3: Connect modal to users
-- Activiy level: amount of questions, answers, comments and votes added by user
+- Activity level: amount of questions, answers, comments and votes added by user
 - Users in the same period: users registered 15 days before and after selected user

 ###Task 5: Add pagination and sorting